Short bio (64 words/397 characters)

-Nutrition and digestive health coach Andrea Hayley-Sankaran (a.k.a. the Joyful Chef) is a teacher, community leader, and creator of courses, protocols, and tools that empower women to take control of their eating, and their health.
-Hundreds of women now eat well, live well, and feel well as a result of her strategies, passion, and compassion to advance their success.
+Andrea Hayley-Sankaran (a.k.a. the Joyful Chef) is a teacher, community leader, and creator of courses, protocols, and tools that empower women to take control of their eating, and their health.
+As an Ayurvedic Nutrition and Digestive Health Counsellor, she has helped hundreds of women Eat, Live, and Feel Better as a result of her strategies, passion, and compassion to advance their success.

-She’s affectionately known by her students as “the food guru.”
-Nutrition and digestive health expert Andrea Hayley-Sankaran is on a mission to empower women to take control of their eating, and their health, so that they can discover a life of balance, ease, and FLOW.
+The founder of Good Gut Ayurveda, and a vegetarian chef of 25 years with a popular food blog, Ayurvedic Nutrition and Digestive Health Counsellor Andrea Hayley-Sankaran is on a mission to empower women to take control of their health – so that they can discover a life of balance, ease, and FLOW.

-Since learning to cook in her early 20s as a way to manage stress and anxiety, to overcoming a life-threatening illness through healthy living and a faith-over-fear attitude, Andrea’s passion and leadership has attracted a community around her of women who are finding the courage within to strive for the profound wellbeing and fully expressed lives they seek.
+Since learning to cook in her early 20s as a way to manage stress and anxiety, to overcoming a life-threatening illness through Ayurveda and a faith-over-fear attitude, Andrea’s gentle nurturing and leadership has attracted a community around her of women who are finding the courage within to strive for the profound well-being and fully expressed lives they seek.

 Join with me in giving Andrea Hayley-Sankaran a warm welcome.